 Bachelor of Arts in Chinese (Asian Studies)

-Students with a Chinese major can pursue careers in the foreign service, government and other organizations, serve as a consultant or analyst in corporations doing business with China, or teach English in China.
+Students with a Chinese major can pursue careers in foreign service, government, and other organizations, serve as a consultant or analyst in corporations doing business with China or teach English in China.

 This tool provides a broad overview of how major selection can lead to careers and is provided without any implied promise of employment.
 Some careers will require further education, skills, or competencies.
 Actual salaries may vary significantly between similar employers and could change by graduation, as could employment opportunities and job titles.